TyroneMartin/DocumentConverterApplication/README.md

 - **File Upload & Conversion:**
   Users upload a file and select a conversion type via the web form.
 The server processes the file using the appropriate converter (invoked via the `ConverterFactory`), saves the converted output in the `wwwroot/downloads` folder on the user or host machine, and then provides a download link.

-- **File Storage:**
-  The converted files are stored on the server (host machine) under `wwwroot/downloads`.
-They remain on the server until downloaded by the user or removed via a cleanup process.

 ## Technologies & Tools

 - **Backend Framework:**